 One of the most original – and most overlooked – entries in Maxis' blockbuster SimCity series, SimCopter is an interesting and fun simulation that lets you get up close and personal with your own city.
 Games Domain's review says it all:

-"SimCopter puts the player in the role of a jobbing helicopter pilot seeking a living by moving from city to city existing on the meager payments they receive for such deeds as plucking citizens from the roofs of burning buildings and suppressing riots.
-As it says prominently on the SimCopter box, Sim City 2000 is not required to play SimCopter as the game comes with 30 cities of its own.
-Should you already own a copy of Sim City 2000 (and lets face it, who doesn't), you can load any city you have created into SimCopter and fly through it to your heart's content.
+"SimCopter puts the player in the role of a jobbing helicopter pilot seeking a living by moving from city to city existing on the meager payments they receive for such deeds as plucking citizens off the roofs of burning buildings and suppressing riots.
+As it says prominently on the SimCopter box, Sim City 2000 is not required to play SimCopter as the game comes with thirty cities of its own.
+Should you already own a copy of Sim City 2000 (and let's face it, who doesn't), you can load any city you have created into SimCopter and explore it to your heart's content.
 There are two modes of play.
-In the career mode, you fly through SimCopter's own cities trying to earn enough points to proceed to the next city where tougher tasks will await you.
+In the Career mode, you fly through SimCopter's own cities trying to earn enough points to proceed to the next city where tougher tasks will await you.
 When you move from city to city, you take all your helicopters and cash with you.
 There are ten levels of difficulty, and the player has the option of progressing to the next level of difficulty or moving to another city at the same difficulty level as their present city at the end of the level.
-In user mode on the other hand, you are flying through a city you have created yourself (or at least downloaded from one of the numerous SimCity 2000 web sites to be found on the net).
-There is no career to follow but a number of sliders allows you to choose what kinds of missions and their difficulty will be offered to you.
+In User mode, on the other hand, the cities are custom-built and there is no career to follow but a number of sliders allow you to choose what kinds and difficulty of missions will be offered to you.

 For the dedicated sim player looking for something a little bit different or the action fiend looking for a breaking from endless mindless slaughter, SimCopter has a lot to offer.
-It is a well thought out polished product which provided a carefully graded long term challenge and in addition offers the player the chance to fly through their own creations."
-All in all, a fun game which is much better than Streets of Sim City which came out a year earlier.
+It is a well thought-out polished product which provides a carefully graded long-term challenge and the chance to fly through their own creations."
+All in all, a fun game which is much better than Streets of Sim City which came out a year earlier.Reviewed by: Underdogs